rklymentiev/py-for-neuro/chapters/chapter7.md

 1. Read in the data with dementia cases (path to file: `"exercises/data/oasis_cross-sectional.csv"`);
 2. Drop the redundant columns: `"ID"` (ID label shouldn't be a predictor of Alzheimer's, should it?), `"Hand"` (all observations are right-handed) and `"Delay"` (most of the values are missing) and save it in the new data frame `model_data` (even though the columns might be meaningless, it's a good idea to keep the raw data);
 3. Drop the rows with missing values.
 Note, this is a sloppy solution for a missing data problem.
-There are several methods on how you can artificially replace the missing values and some new algorithms can handle missing data during modelling, however this is beyond this exercise;
+There are several methods on how you can artificially replace the missing values and some new algorithms can handle missing data during modeling, however, this is beyond this exercise;
 4. We are going to build a binary classification tree: `0` for no dementia (CDR is 0) and `1` for dementia status (CDR is 0.5, 1 or 2).
-Create a new binary column `dementia` and drop the `"CDR"` column;
+Create new binary column `dementia` and drop the `"CDR"` column;
 5. scikit-learn models don't allow string columns (unlike models in R), that's why we often have to perform some sort of feature engineering.
 In our case we just need to convert gender column `M/F` to numerical binary - `1` if female, `0` otherwise;
-6. Split the `model_data` into data frame with independent variables (all features, `X`) and a series with dependent variable (binary, `y`) for later use;
+6. Split the `model_data` into data frame with independent variables (all features, `X`) and a series with the dependent variable (binary, `y`) for later use;
-7. Build a model using entropy for split criteria and set maximum depth of the tree to 3;
+7. Build a model using entropy for split criteria and set the maximum depth of the tree to 3;
 8. Fit the data to the model and make a plot.

 Further readings: